The Sydney Morning Herald (NSW : 1842 – 1954),

 Friday 26 July 1912, page 11

 The Marrickville Destructor was built in 1921.
-Located at the Marrickville Council Depot in It was a local land mark, standing 43.5 metres tall.
+Located at the Marrickville Council Depot it was a local land mark, standing 43.5 metres tall.
 The Destructor was economical to run, costing in today’s currency about fifty cents for every ton of rubbish burnt.

 |Image Source: Kogarah City Council|